jitheshpereira/PowerBI/README.md

 # PowerBI

-This is a Indian Map.
-It contain all the latest terrority changes( Including JK and Ladakh UT).
+This is a Indian state Map.
+It contain all the latest territory changes( Including JK and Ladakh Union Territory).
-This can be imported into PowerBI shapemap.
+This can be imported into PowerBI shapemap directly..